Last updated: 30 March 2021

 UNiDAYS is the world’s leading Student Affinity Network, connecting a global student audience with relevant brands and services.

-MyUnidays Limited of 2 Castle Boulevard, Nottingham, NG7 1FB is the data controller.
-They can be contacted directly by post at the address above, or by e-mail at firstname.lastname@example.org
+MyUnidays Limited of 2 Castle Boulevard, Nottingham, NG7 1FB is the data controller, and can be contacted directly by post to the address above, or by e-mail to firstname.lastname@example.org

 Personal data processed

 Following data is retrieved from your Home Organisation: